SoslanGM/Portfolio/readme.md

 - Sep 2015 - Jan 2016, **Gameboloid**, "Woodland Quest", match-3 game.
 - Mar 2016 - Dec 2018, **Russian Post**, operator

-## Short description of last few years:
-   After leaving university early due to complications in family, I leveraged my general knowledge and skills at using computers to get various data entry and simple helpdesk jobs, lacking confidence to pursue programming career at that point in time.

-   Aug '15, while I was looking for job opportunities closer to my vocation, a university friend told me he had a junior spot in a team he led at the time, and offered it to me, on a condition of completing a project in the Unity game engine.
-   After a couple weeks of training I have written a 3D variant of the classic "Snake" game, and it was enough.
-   During my time there I've integrated an ad-serving library Appodeal, processing some events it couldn't at the time; added some of UI features like text lines popping upon combos and timers; some of the character animations.
-   Shortly before the NY of '16 we started hearing rumours of financial trouble brewing in the company that owned the team, and we were soon disbanded.

-   Near the end of '18, having built a little warchest to sustain myself while I concentrated on self-education, I left Post Office to try and make a sharp career turn into programming, again.
-I've spent a few months learning Python and SQL on [DataCamp](https://www.datacamp.com/profile/soslangm) and have completed a few personal projects, listed below.
-   Next, aiming to build a more diverse and interesting portfolio, I spent another couple months honing my skills in C and Vulkan Graphics API, having been programming in both on and off for a few years, vying to, this time, get further into the woods than lands of humble triangles, and to a level beyond mere tutorials.

 ## Portfolio entries